The 20 Best Kearns-Sayre Syndrome Doctors Near Me in Pennsylvania, US

 English

-Bart Leroy is an Ophthalmologist in Philadelphia, Pennsylvania.
+Bart Leroy is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Leroy is rated as an Experienced provider by MediFind in the treatment of Kearns-Sayre Syndrome.
-His top areas of expertise are Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, Late-Onset Retinal Degeneration, Vitrectomy, and Cataract Removal.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, Late-Onset Retinal Degeneration, Vitrectomy, and Cataract Removal.

 Experienced in Kearns-Sayre Syndrome